gmpal/ankigpt/README.md

 # ankigpt
-Automatically generate com1prehensive Anki flashcard decks on any topic using the power of chatGPT.
+Automatically generate comprehensive Anki flashcard decks on any topic using the power of chatGPT.
 Turn a simple topic into a rich learning experience with AI-driven content.

 ### Prerequisites:
 - Install the `genanki` and `openai` Python packages.
 You can do this using pip: